 This event will be held under the Chatham House Rule.
 Participants are free to use the information received but neither the identity nor the affiliation of the attendees may be revealed.
 For this reason, unless explicitly authorised by PubAffairs Bruxelles, the filming and/or the recording of the event by any means are strictly forbidden.

-The event will commence with a welcome drink at 7h00 pm, followed by a panel debate at 7.30 pm.
+The event will commence at 6.00 pm and it will be held in streaming.
 After the panel debate there will be an opportunity for questions and discussions.

-We look forward to seeing you at 7h00 pm on the 7th of November at Science14 Atrium, rue de la Science 14-B, Brussels.
+We look forward to hosting you at 6.00 pm on the 2nd of June 2020